 So you can see that the industry average should be around 0.8.
-If you convert sales efficiency to a payback period, it would take the business five quarters to pay back the sales and marketing expense.
-SaaS companies with a sales efficiency of 0.8 or greater should be looking to grow as fast as possible.
+If you convert sales efficiency to a payback period, the business will take five quarters to pay back the sales and marketing expenses.
+So SaaS companies with a sales efficiency of 0.8 or greater should be looking to grow as fast as possible.

 Why was GitLab's sales efficiency lower than usual?
 One reason could be the difficulty of land expansion revenue from existing contracts.
 The main product, hosted version control, is relatively cheap compared to other enterprise SaaS solutions.

 Another reason could be GitLab's reliance on self-serve revenue for so long.
 Many companies initially grow with a limited sales team, relying on freemium conversion and "credit card" level plans.
 It's sometimes difficult for these SaaS companies to transition from bottoms-up to a top-down enterprise sales team (see: Dropbox vs. Box).